amperity/lein-monolith/README.md

   is useful in situations such as CI tests, where you don't want a failure to halt iteration.
 - `:report` show a detailed timing report after the tasks finish executing.
+- `:output` path to a directory to save individual build output in.

 ### Merged Source Profile